 The land use rights represent the amounts paid and relevant costs incurred for the rights to use land in the PRC and are recorded at purchase cost less accumulated amortization.
 Amortization is provided on a straight-line basis over the terms of the respective land use rights certificates.

 (n) Long-term investments

-The Company's long-term investments consist of cost method investments, equity method investments and available for sale investments.
+The Company's long-term investments consist of equity investments without readily determinable fair value, equity method investments and available-for-sale debt investments.